Homebrew/homebrew-bundle/README.md

 If a dependency is already installed and there is an upgrade available it will be upgraded.

+Note: `brew bundle` will look for the Brewfile on the directory in which it's run.
+To specify a path use `brew bundle --file=path`

 ### Dump

 You can create a `Brewfile` from all the existing Homebrew packages you have installed with: